-Practice(s): Developing and Using Abstractions, Creating Computational Artifacts, Communicating About Computing: 4.2, 5.2, 7.3

-7.AP.PD.3 | Systematically test and refine programs using a range of possible inputs.

-At this level, testing should become a deliberate process that is more iterative, systematic, and proactive than at lower levels.
-Students should begin to test programs by considering potential errors, such as what will happen if a user enters invalid input (e.g., negative numbers and 0 instead of positive numbers).

-Practice(s): Testing and Refining Computational Artifacts: 6.1
+Commented [MOU21]: Suggest also adding Practice(s): Creating Computational Artifacts: 5.1, 5.2

-7.AP.PD.4 Distribute and execute tasks while maintaining a project timeline when collaboratively developing computational artifacts.

-Collaboration is a common and crucial practice in programming development.
-Often, many individuals and groups work on the interdependent parts of a project together.
-Students should assume pre-defined roles within their teams and manage the project workflow using structured timelines.
-With teacher guidance, they will begin to create collective goals, expectations, and equitable workloads.
-For example, students may divide the design stage of a game into planning the storyboard, flowchart, and different parts of the game mechanics.
-They can then distribute tasks and roles among members of the team and assign deadlines.
-Practice(s): Collaborating Around Computing: 2.2

-7.AP.PD.5

-Document programs in order to make them easier to follow, test, and debug.

-Documentation allows creators and others to more easily use and understand a program.
-Students should provide documentation for end users that explains their artifacts and how they function.
-For example, students could provide a project overview and clear user instructions.
-They should also incorporate comments in their product and communicate their process throughout the design, development, and user experience phases.

 7.IC.C.1 Explain how some of the tradeoffs associated with computing technologies can affect people's everyday activities and career options.
 Advancements in computer technology are neither wholly positive nor negative.
 However, the ways that people use computing technologies have tradeoffs.
 Students should consider current events related to broad ideas, including privacy, communication, and automation.
 For example, driverless cars can increase convenience and reduce accidents, but they are also susceptible to hacking.
 The emerging industry will reduce the number of taxi and shared-ride drivers, but will create more software engineering and cybersecurity jobs.

-7.IC.C.2 Discuss issues of bias and accessibility in the design of existing technologies.
+Practice(s): Communicating About Computing: 7.2 7.IC.C.2 Discuss how bias and accessibility issues can impact the functionality of existing technologies. issues of bias and accessibility in the design of existing technologies.
 Students should discuss the usability of various technology tools (e.g., apps, games, and devices) with the teacher's guidance.
-For example, facial recognition software that works better for certain skin tones was likely developed with a homogeneous testing group and could be improved by sampling a more diverse population.
+For example, facial recognition software that works better for certain skin tones was likely developed with a homogeneous testing gro and could be improved by sampling a more diverse population.
+Ways of improving the accessibility of technological tools can inclu allowing a user to change font sizes and colors.
+This will make an interface usable for people with low vision and benefit users in situations such as in bright daylight or a dark room.
 When discussing accessibility, students may notice that allowing a user to change font sizes and colors will not only make an interface usable for people with low vision but also benefits users in various situations, such as in bright daylight or a dark room.

-7.IC.SI.1 Describe the process for creating a computational product by collaborating with others using digital technologies.
+Practice(s): Fostering an Inclusive Computing Culture: 1.2

+Commented [MOU22]: The explanations are not italicized in this section.

-Crowdsourcing can be used as a platform to gather services, ideas, or content from a large group of people, especially from the online community.
+7.IC.SI.1 Crowdsourcing can be used as a platform to gather services, ideas, or content from a large group of people, especially from the online community.
 It can be done at the local level (e.g., classroom or school) or global level (e.g., age-appropriate online communities).
 For example, a group of students could combine animations to produce a digital community creation.
 They could also solicit feedback from many people though use of online communities and electronic surveys.

-Practice(s): Collaborating Around Computing, Creating Computational Artifacts: 2.4, 5.2

-7.IC.
-Identify the benefits and risks associated with sharing information digitally.

-Sharing information online can help establish, maintain, and strengthen connections between people.
+Practice(s): Collaborating Around Computing, Creating Computational Artifacts: 2.4, 5.2 7.IC. cept: Safety, Law, and Ethics (SLE) Identify the benefits and risks associated with sharing information digitally. - SLE.1 Sharing information online can help establish, maintain, and strengthen connections between people.
 For example, it allows artists and designers to display their talents and reach a broad audience.
 However, security attacks often start with personal information that is publicly available online.
-Social engineering is based on tricking people into revealing sensitive information and can be thwarted by being wary of attacks, such as phishing and spoofing.
+Social engineering is based on tricking people into revealing sensitive information and can be